philwilkes/TLS2trees/README.md

 Additional training of the segmentation model to deal with younger trees and slightly lower resolution point clouds.

 Deep learning based cylinder fitting solution to handle greater diversity and complexity.
-A tiling mode will be developed to allow the automated input of larger point clouds and it will include the use of the tree-aware-plot-cropping concept.
+A tiling mode may be developed to allow the automated input of larger point clouds and it would include the use of the tree-aware-plot-cropping concept.

 ## Citation